-On March 29, 2013, we amended Funding I's Credit Facility with SunTrust Bank, or the Lender, to expand the size of its Credit Facility from \$100 million to \$125 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, to reduce the interest rate spread above LIBOR from 225 to 200 basis points, to reduce the undrawn commitment fee and to extend the maturity date to May 2018 and the revolving period (as defined below) to May 2016.
-As of March 31, 2013 and September 30, 2012, Funding I had \$34.2 million and \$75.5 million of outstanding borrowings under the Credit Facility, respectively, and carried an interest rate of 2.21% and 2.47%, respectively, excluding the 0.375% undrawn commitment fee.
+Funding I's Credit Facility with SunTrust Bank, or the Lender, is \$125 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, has an interest rate spread above LIBOR of 200 basis points, a maturity date of May 2018 and a revolving period (as defined below) of May 2016.
+As of June 30, 2013 and September 30, 2012, Funding I had \$85.6 million and \$75.5 million of outstanding borrowings under the Credit Facility, respectively, and carried an interest rate of 2.20% and 2.47%, respectively, excluding the 0.375% undrawn commitment fee.

-During the period to and including May 14, 2016, or the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in May 2018.
+Until May 2016, or the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in May 2018.
 The Credit Facility is secured by all of the assets of Funding I. Both PennantPark Floating Rate Capital Ltd. and Funding I have made customary representations and warranties and are required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

 The Credit Facility, as amended, contains covenants including but not limited to restrictions of loan size, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
 Additionally, the Credit Facility requires the maintenance of a minimum equity investment in Funding I and income ratio as well as restrictions on certain payments and issuance of debt.
 For instance, we must maintain at least \$25 million in equity and must maintain an interest coverage ratio of at least 125%.
 The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP.
 For a complete list of such covenants see the amended and restated revolving credit and security agreement filed as an exhibit to Form 10-Q filed on August 9, 2012.
-As of March 31, 2013, we were in compliance with the covenants relating to our Credit Facility.
+As of June 30, 2013, we were in compliance with the covenants relating to our Credit Facility.